MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 Just like with Service Workers, the push notification APIs are standards-based APIs.
 The push notification APIs work across browsers, so your code should work everywhere that PWAs are supported.
 For more information about delivering push messages to different browsers on your server, navigate to [Web-Push][NPMWebPush].

-The following steps have been adapted from the Push Rich Demo in [Service Worker Cookbook][ServiceWorkerCookbookPushRichDemo] provided by Mozilla, which has a number of other useful Web Push and service worker recipes.
+The following steps have been adapted from the Push Rich Demo in [Service Worker Cookbook][ServiceWorkerCookbookPushRichDemo] provided by Mozilla, which has many other useful Web Push and service worker recipes.

 ### Step 1 - Generate VAPID keys